 Just a bit about why I built this site.

-I was born in 1955 and cruised into the 60's rather nicely with the fondest of memories.
 Times were simple.
 Whatever fun we had, we had to make for ourselves.
 Symbolism meant so much more to us than actual possesions, or store-bought things.
 Inventiveness was more than just a necessity; it was the realm that separated fun from reality, and stirred our imaginations.

 Play time was creative.
 Games were invented when the old ones became dull.
 Toys were likewise created when the real things weren't available.
 I can recall using tree branches for army rifles and blocks of wood for walkie-talkies.
 If you didn't have a cowboy pistol, forefinger and thumb worked great.
 The best part: you could never misplace your weapon.
 You made these wonderful clicking sounds when cocking the ol' sharpshooter, and making the same noises for returning it to the invisible holster on your hip.

-Most of the kids in my neighborhood did not have every desire satisfied with the flip of a cell phone or the logging on of the internet.
+People had to discover things for themselves; we had no access to online information, but somehow we got by!
 To us, a text message was what you scribbled on schoolyard concrete; a chat room was inside your secret fort or the sanctity of your bedroom; Blogs were the monsters in the closet, or the creatures trapped inside the TV screens of Saturday afternoon horror matinees.
 Unlike today, people connected and not vice-versa.
 With that I mean to say that a lack of technological advancement never stopped us from having the times of our lives.
 Imagination was more valuable than anything, and I'd swap out a cell phone for a homemade kite any old day of the week.

 So, before I bore you silly, I'll just let you cruise through the site and hope that you enjoy yourself.
 My memories are very valuable to me.
 Our daily lives can quite easily spiral out of our control, and the further we zoom in on the future, the less control over our lives that we have.